BrettMayson/HEMTT/book/README.md

 HEMTT is used to build your Arma 3 mod into PBOs for development and release.
 It is a replacement for tools like [Addon Builder](https://community.bistudio.com/wiki/Addon_Builder) and [pboProject](https://community.bistudio.com/wiki/pboProject).

 HEMTT supports the majority of the features found in Bohemia's tools, but prioritizes support for the workflows of best practices and modern modding.
-HEMTT can also optionally enable QOL features that other tools lack, such as trailing commas in configs.

 HEMTT is slightly opinionated, most configurations are supported, but some niche features are not and will not be supported.
 This is to keep the codebase small and maintainable, as well as promote best practices.